 There is widespread evidence that happiness in the workplace results in greater productivity and commercial success for companies.
-Do happier, more engaged employees provide similar benefits to organisations in the public and voluntary sector?
+Do happier, more engaged employees provide similar benefits to organisations in the public sector and charitable organisations?

 Research has found that while 83% of public sector and 84% of private sector employees say they understand their organisations core purpose, just 44% of private sector employees reported being motivated by it.
-This compares to 57% of public sector employees being motivated by their organisations core purpose (Beatson, 2014).
+This compares to 57% of public sector employees being motivated by their organisations core purpose.

 It seems that in the public sector there is a stronger sense of making a contribution to something of value and this is still clearly very important to employees, more so than in the private sector.

-Staff engagement in the NHS leads to improved quality, reduced mortality
+Staff engagement in the NHS leads to reduced mortality

-They also found that high levels of staff engagement can support successful organisational change (NHS, 2013).
+They also found that high levels of staff engagement can support successful organisational change.
 Researchers have established a clear link between levels of staff engagement and patient experience and outcomes.
 Research shows that where staff engagement scores are high, scores are also significantly higher for patient satisfaction and lower for standardised hospital mortality rates as can be seen below.